millibeckers/qcsf-program/README.md

    * Lyrics will be displayed in the order of their corresponding songs, not in the order that they
    * are provided here.
    *
-   * Lyrics are injected as text
+   * Lyrics are in GitHub-style mardown with line breaks preserved */
-   */
   lyrics: { [lyricsKey: string]: string; };
 };